-I prefer using vinegar over lime juice (to avoid a lot of squeezing).
-Lime juice may introduce a few of its fiber which may be difficult to rinse off.
-So I try to keep it simple and use vinegar.
+I prefer using vinegar over lemon juice to avoid a lot of squeezing.
+Lemon juice may introduce a few of its fibers which may be difficult to rinse off.
+So it is better to use vinegar.

-It is best to use pasteurized full cream milk to get a good yield of paneer.
+It is best to use pasteurized full-cream milk to get a good yield of paneer.
+Low-fat milk will work as well but it will make less quantity of paneer.
 Ultra-pasteurized milk does not work well for making paneer.

-Instant Pot has simplified making paneer at home to a great extent as there is no need to monitor the milk while it gets boiled.
+It is very easy to make paneer in an Instant Pot as there is no need to monitor the milk while it gets boiled.

 What can I do with whey from paneer?